sameer614614/paybillswithus.com/README.md

 3. Install/refresh dependencies:
    * `cd backend && npm install`
    * `cd ../frontend && npm install`
+   * `cd ../admin && npm install`
+   * `cd ../agent && npm install`
 4. Apply any pending Prisma migrations so PostgreSQL matches the code:
    * `cd ../backend`
    * `npx prisma migrate deploy`
 5. Build the production bundles:
-   * `npm run build` inside `backend/`
    * `cd ../frontend && npm run build`
+   * `cd ../admin && npm run build`
+   * `cd ../agent && npm run build`
+6. Deploy the `frontend/dist` bundle to the public site and restart the backend so it can serve `admin/dist` and `agent/dist` under `/admin` and `/agent`.
-6. Restart the running processes (for example, `pm2 restart paybills-api` and `pm2 restart paybills-frontend`, or restart the systemd services you configured).
+7. Restart the running processes (for example, `pm2 restart paybills-api` and `pm2 restart paybills-frontend`, or restart the systemd services you configured).
-7. Confirm everything is healthy by hitting the API health check (`curl http://YOUR_API_HOST:4000/health`) and by loading the front-end site in a browser.
+8. Confirm everything is healthy by hitting the API health check (`curl http://YOUR_API_HOST:4000/health`) and by loading the front-end site in a browser.
+Attempting to hit `/api/admin/health` or `/api/agent/health` from an unapproved host should return HTTP 403.

 These steps are safe to repeat whenever new commits land, and they ensure validation changes (like the payment method updates in this patch) take effect immediately.

+If `git pull` refuses to run or the tree becomes inconsistent (for example after a forced reset), open [`docs/git-sync-and-deploy.md`](docs/git-sync-and-deploy.md) for a step-by-step recovery walkthrough that covers stashing work, reconciling divergent history, and redeploying a clean build.

 ### Database planning